patcon/matterbridge-autoconfig/README.md

 new Japanese friends don't speak English, and want to know what you're saying, just have them create `#rad-project-ja`, where all non-Japansese messages will be translated for them.

+### Transparency

+(Not yet implemented.)

+Imagine you are part of a team that values transparency, but you use Slack, which has a few hurdles to being able to read messages and participate.
+Further, some conversations and channels are necessarily more private, and perhaps not being on the public internet is a good thing for them.

+Imagine that you could start a channel in Slack for semi-public conversations with the community, but then easily promote a room to being fully transparent by bridging it with Gitter, with full public chat rooms.
+But renaming your Slack channel from `#rad-project` to `#rad-project-pub`, your channel will automatically be bridged with the Gitter room for `my-organization/rad-project`.
+If the chat room doesn't exist, it's created.
+Any messages in Slack will be relayed to this public room, and vice versa.
+If you decide to bring things private again, just rename the channel back to `#rad-project`, and the bridge will be deactivated.

 ## :sparkles: Features